 “At last I understand.
 In the end… It was you who put down your gun… And chose instead to sing…” – Strangelove

 As stated before, the idea behind Peace Walker is to ensure retaliation, a weapon that can respond to threats on its own, and that will respond to those threats without fail.
 The ultimate form of mutually assured destruction, or perhaps the only true form.
 Near the end of the game, Coldman has Peace Walker send false data to NORAD, in an attempt to prove humans aren’t capable of nuclear retaliation.
 But he misjudges them, and they prepare to attack.
 Snake deactivates the Mammal Pod and stops the transmission, but the other part of the artificial brain – the Reptile Pod – takes over, and continues.
-But just as all seems lost, the Boss’ AI reemerges and uses its autonomous decision-making capabilities to stop its own assured response – by drowning itself in the lake.
-In a final act of claiming independence, it frees itself form outside forces and chooses ‘death’ instead.
+But just as all seems lost, the Boss’ AI reemerges and uses its autonomous decision-making capabilities to halt the transmission for good – by drowning itself in the lake.
+In a final act of claiming independence, it frees itself using its own legs, and chooses ‘death’ instead.
 “This is the fate she choose for herself.”
 Strangelove says.

 Huey’s desire to be able to walk on his own